 - Workers’ compensation insurance that covers all employees of enrolled contractors and sub-contractors.

 - Excess liability coverage, or additional coverages beyond the limits of general liability insurance.
 A participant’s commercial general liability may be limited to $1 million.
 But his/her excess liability insurance may provide up to $ 10 million or more of liability protection, above and beyond the coverage provided in the general liability insurance.
-This policy pays after the general liability coverage has been exhausted.
+This policy pays after the coverage has been exhausted.

 OCIP is sponsored by the construction project owners whereas CCIP is sponsored by a general contractor.
 The sponsor secures, pays for, and administers the insurance program.
 These programs don’t require each participant to be responsible for obtaining their own insurance.
 Wrap-ups are loss-sensitive, and the eventual insurance costs for a project will be directly related to the claims activity and project costs.
 To achieve cost savings, a comprehensive safety plan has to be implemented.

 CCIP More Popular than OCIP

 Nowadays, CCIPs seem to be more popular than OCIPs mainly because general contractors who are the sponsors of the former can usually achieve better results.
 This is because general contractors run safer projects, driven by the prospect of increasing their profits on a job by running a successful CCIP.

 Let us examine some main features of Contractor Controlled Insurance Program CCIP.

 - Participants in this program typically include all contractors and subcontractors involved in the construction project.